Skip to content

 SEND advice and guidance

-What is Multi-sensory impairment (MSI)?
+What is Multi-Sensory Impairment (MSI)?

 Multi-sensory impairment is where a child or young person has a combined vision and hearing impairment, that creates difficulty in accessing the curriculum and engaging in daily life experiences.
 It is also referred to as Deafblindness or a Dual-Sensory loss.